Finding Community, Opportunity, and Purpose

-- this was more than just a mother and son endeavor and there were many parents who, like me, would not accept NEVER
+- This was more than just a mother and son endeavor and there were many parents who, like me, would not accept NEVER

 - The need to offer others an avenue to find purpose was paramount

 Joining forces with Social Motion Skills and The Center for Pursuit.

 Everything goes back to that prognosis and the bleak vision the doctor painted for Nick’s future.
-I have always had a “glass is half-full” approach to life and I carry this with me as I continue to look for innovative ways to make our program sustainable.
-I truly hope that through Aspire Accessories we can continue to have a positive influence on as many young adults as possible.
+I have always had a “glass half-full” approach to life and I carry this with me as I continue to look for innovative ways for Aspire Accessories to flourish.
+I truly hope that through Aspire Accessories we can continue to create positive opportunities for as many young adults as possible.
 One thing I always said was that I wanted Nick to have a sense of purpose.
 Through his work at Aspire Accessories, he gained that and more- a true community.